FirelyTeam/firely-docs/mappingengine/featureslist/supportedfeatures.rst

 Supported Mapping Language features
 ===================================

-The FHIR Mapper implements a broad set of features of the FHIR Mapping Language, allowing you use write transformations to handle a variety of use cases.
+The FHIR Mapper implements a broad set of features of the FHIR Mapping Language, allowing you write transformations to handle a variety of use cases.
 Please note that the FHIR Mapping Language is still under active development by the FHIR community.
-The following page provides an overview of all features that are supported by the our engine.
+The following page provides an overview of all features that are supported by our engine.

 Metadata
 -------------